lbsa71/cv/README.md

 # LinkedIn CV Generator

+Please see [my CV](https://raw.githubusercontent.com/lbsa71/cv/refs/heads/main/output/cv.pdf) for example of what this app does.

 A Node.js application that generates a professional PDF CV from LinkedIn data exports.
-First draft by Claude.ai, adjusted by lbsa71.
+First draft by Claude.ai, adjusted by lbsa71, then jointly developed in iterations.

-Caveat: I did this for me.
-You will need to tailor the typescript code for your own needs.
+Caveat: I did this for me, as an gen-aI experiment.
+You will need to do heavy tailoring of the typescript code for your own needs.

+## Story

+This app has cost about

 ## Features